-Cardi B And Megan Thee Stallion Set to Perform ‘Bongos’ At 2023 MTV Video Music Awards
+Cardi B And Megan Thee Stallion Set To Perform ‘Bongos’ At 2023 MTV Video Music Awards

 First, they dropped the single’s cover art where they donned matching, colorful wigs and cut-out bathing suits.

-Then they released a short, 15-second teaser to get fans ready for the sexy visuals to drop only a few hours later.
+Then, they released a short, 15-second teaser to get fans ready for the sexy visuals to drop only a few hours later.
 In the colorful snippet, the two artists lie on the beach with beautiful sand and water behind them.
-Both “WAP” rappers rocked furry, wide-brim hats in purple and red which complimented their matching bathing suits.
+Both “WAP” rappers rocked feathery, wide-brim hats in purple and red, which complemented their matching bathing suits.

 And finally, they released the highly anticipated music video, which still has us talking!
 “Meg and cardi connection is authentic and that’s what we like. 💜” one fan commented on the stunning visual while another wrote, “Visuals was elite for this video, idk what was better watching Cardi & Meg do they thang or watching my wife attempt the moves 😂😂”